D3LAB-DAO/gateway-bot/README.md

+# Important

+In a recent update, the Gateway Bot implementation has been merged into the Gateway Backend repository.
+For information and updates, please refer to the Gateway Backend repository.

+---

 # Gateway Bot

 This is a Node.js application that monitors new requests for projects and executes them.
 It retrieves requests from a smart contract, runs a script with input parameters, and saves the execution result to the smart contract.